 Choosing the Perfect Retirement Poem

 You can make up your own poems or modify one to customize it for the retiree you're going to honor.
-Use a few lines inside a greeting card, or embroider for a wall hanging keepsake.
+Use a few lines inside a greeting card, engrave it on a retirement gift, or embroider for a wall hanging keepsake.
 A poem can make this significant time extra special for retirees.